Store and forward

-Store and forward is a telecommunications technique in which information is sent to an intermediate station where it is kept and sent at a later time to the final destination or to another intermediate station.
+Store and forward is a telecommunications technique in which a digital data stream is sent to an intermediate station where it is kept in digital storage and sent at a later time to the final destination or to another intermediate station.
 The intermediate station, or node in a networking context, verifies the integrity of the message before forwarding it.
 In general, this technique is used in networks with intermittent connectivity, especially in the wilderness or environments requiring high mobility.
 It may also be preferable in situations when there are long delays in transmission and error rates are variable and high, or if a direct, end-to-end connection is not available.